Remember When (Push Rewind): Live performances

-Chris performed the song on VH1's Big Morning Buzz Live on November 13, 2012.
+Wallace performed the song on VH1's Big Morning Buzz Live on November 13, 2012.
 It was also his national television debut.
 On January 23, 2013, he performed the song, along with "Keep Me Crazy", on Jimmy Kimmel Live!.
 On February 20, 2013, he performed the song on Live! with Kelly and Michael.

 Music video

 The music video for the song was released on June 20, 2012.
 The music video was directed and produced by Justin Baldoni.
-In the music video, Chris is performing at a house party.
+In the music video, Wallace is performing at a house party.
 The story shows the aftermath of the party and Chris pushes rewind and tries to change the past to win back his ex-girlfriend.
+Much of the video includes footage played backwards.
+As of February 2013, the video had 1.27 million views on YouTube.